paulalonte/starwars-app/README.md

 ## Things to improve

-- Preventing api call for the characters page list.
-I only had the prevention of the api call in character detail and homeworld detail.
 - Translation also would be good for accessibility.
 Using i18n
 - Created a more detailed test
 - I could have created shareable components for the detail and home world page since it’s the same.
 But I have don’t much time.
 I could just reuse it